-HIV is acronym for Human Immunodeficiency Virus.
+HIV is an acronym for Human Immunodeficiency Virus.
 It is a virus that has infected several millions of people around the world.
-It is much smaller than a single red blood cell, but its structure enable to it replicate fast.
+It is much smaller than a single red blood cell, but its structure enables to it replicate fast.
 There are two types of HIV, and they are HIV-1 and HIV-2.
 Today, it is the HIV-1 that attacks people all over the globe.

 What are the stages of HIV?

 There are four stages of HIV and they are the following: